Luanpablo100/casacriativa-rocketseat/README.md

 Casa Criativa is a Rocketseat study project, for creating and listing tasks, for training Front-end and Back-end.
 ![](https://live.staticflickr.com/65535/50416256588_5e94935be0_c.jpg)

+## Requirements
+Node in version 8 or higher

 ## Installation

 ```